anyoptimization/pymoo/docs/source/interface/termination.md

 +++

-We have added recently developed a termination criterion set if no termination is supplied to the `minimize()` method:
+We have recently developed a termination criterion set if no termination is supplied to the `minimize()` method:

 ```{code-cell} ipython3
 from pymoo.algorithms.moo.nsga2 import NSGA2